 When applying radio waves with the exact same frequency as the cesium, it begins to resonate and swings the atoms into a higher energy state.
 This is similar to when an opera singer sings a specific high note that causes a glass to resonate and then shatter.

-However, maintaining the same frequency over time is very difficult.
-This is because the frequency of quartz can deviate basted on environmental factors such as changes in vibration, temperature, and g-forces.
-Sometimes, a high-quality, ultra-stable crystal oscillator can help maintain a crystal's desired frequency.
-However, atomic clocks typically make use of cesium.
+Maintaining the same frequency over time is very difficult.
+This is because the frequency of quartz can deviate based on changes in environmental factors, such as vibration, temperature, and g-forces.
+Sometimes, a high-quality, ultra-stable crystal oscillator can help maintain a crystal's desired frequency, but atomic clocks typically make use of cesium atoms.

 Cesium Atomic Clocks - As discussed above, cesium atomic clocks employ a beam of cesium atoms.
 The clock separates cesium atoms of different energy levels by a magnetic field.

-Hydrogen atomic clocks - Maintain hydrogen atoms at the required energy level in a container with walls of a special material so that the atoms don't lose their higher energy state too quickly.
+Hydrogen atomic clocks - This type of atomic clock maintains hydrogen atoms at the required energy level by using a container with walls of a special material to keep the atoms from losing their higher energy state too quickly.

-Rubidium Atomic Clocks - The simplest and most compact of all atomic clocks.
+Rubidium Atomic Clocks - These are the simplest and most compact of all atomic clocks.
 They use a glass cell of rubidium gas that changes its absorption of light at the optical rubidium frequency when the surrounding microwave frequency is just right.

 Here at Bliley, we've combined our 85+ years of quartz crystal and oscillator manufacturing with AccuBeat to create the AR133 Rubidium Atomic Clock.
-The AR133 atomic clock is designed to provide precision timing and frequency beyond what is typically available from quartz oscillators.
-Download the full AR133 atomic clock datasheet!
+The AR133 is designed to provide precision timing and frequency beyond what is typically available from quartz oscillators.